-- Assemble and disassemble crane on a firm, level, uniformly supporting surface - Do not exceed swing limits given in Table 4-1 - Keep crane level
+- Assemble and disassemble crane on a firm, level, uniformly supporting surface. - Do not exceed swing limits and mast lifting capacities given in Table 4-1. - · Keep crane level when operating carbody jacks.

 Avoid Falling Off Crane and Boom!

 It is necessary to climb onto crane and boom during assembly and disassembly steps.